 Top Inventory Visibility Challenges

-Challenges to achieving accurate inventory visibility include:
+Challenges to achieving accurate inventory visibility include the following:

 - Unrecorded Changes: Undocumented inventory changes from theft or unreported breakage or spoilage hinder efficient planning and fulfillment.